NullNoname/Paulscode-SoundSystem/README.md

 * Added CodecWavN is added which loads .wav files without using JavaSound.
 * Added sample rate setting (setDefaultSampleRate) to CodecIBXM.
 * Song loop now works in JavaSound.
+* Added IMidiChannel, MidiChannelFactory, and DefaultMidiChannelFactory classes which you can implement or extend to provide your own MIDI player backend.

 ## Android Codec Compatibility
 * CodecJOrbis: Works